 Create a blog section for your online store.
 Explore all of your closest competitors (the ones that sell more than you and are in the top positions of Google).
 Explore the content and length of their articles.

-When writing blog articles, the key and most important thing is to create content that will give extra value to your potential customers.
+When writing blog articles, the key and most important thing are to create content that will give extra value to your potential customers.
 It can be entertaining or educational – something your readers will share on social networks.
 It is very important that the article is original so that it is not copied.
 Because if you copy an article from another resource, google bots will treat it as plagiarism.
-And don’t think you’ll be able to take someone else’s article for translation, or take another person’s article and convert it by swapping words or replacing them with synonyms, google bots will “decode” it🙂
+And don’t think you’ll be able to take someone else’s article for translation, or take another person’s article and convert it by swapping words or replacing them with synonyms, google bots will “decode” it?

-What are googlebots?
+What are google bots?

 The Google bot crawls all the web content and checks the web site links (url) and checks what to index (include in search results) and which to exclude.
 This process is called Google Crawling.
 Including content in google search results is called Google indexing.
-Google uses thousands of computers stored in google data centers to continually test all content on the Internet.
+Google uses thousands of computers stored in Google data centers to continually test all content on the Internet.

 If you create an original article that is really interesting and engaging, people will share your article themselves and give you a large number of views.
-The number of views to your website is a very important factor in getting your website to the top position in the google.
+The number of views to your website is a very important factor in getting your website to the top position in google.
 As you compose articles, you compete with your competitors, so you should write a more interesting, and engaging article than your competitors.

-96% of users believe that video makes impact to the buying decision.
+96% of users believe that video makes an impact on the buying decision.
 Video on product pages and on the homepage contributes to user credibility and 73% of users prefer products and services on websites that have an explanatory video.
 An example is the Asos.com clothing online store, which has a video of each outfit that looks like it is on a real person.
 Because a photographed outfit looks different from an outfit in photography.